gbraad/amiga-scalos/readme.txt

 ------------------------------------
-Dragged icons will not display correctly unless both "Allow double buffered screens" and "Allow triple buffered screen" in the "Display Engine" preferences is disabled!
+Dragged icons will not display correctly unless both "Allow double buffered screens" and "Allow triple buffered screen" in the "Display Engine" preferences are both disabled!

 Installation on OS3.0 or OS3.1 machines